Sporting equipment safety

 Make sure:

-• the area around the trampoline is free from hazards like walls, fences or garden furniture.
+• the area around the trampoline is free from hazards.
+Give it space from walls, fences or garden furniture.

-• cover at least a 2.5 metre wide area of ground all around the trampoline with a thick layer of soft, impact-absorbing material—for example pine bark and woodchips.
+• cover at least a 2.5 metre wide area around the trampoline with a thick layer of soft, impact-absorbing material.
+For example cover the ground with pine bark and woodchips.
 Rake this regularly to reduce compacting.

 • there is an overhead clearance to avoid objects like clotheslines, trees and wires.
 A minimum overhead clearance of eight metres from ground level is recommended.